Skip to main content

 Falcon Oil & Gas Australia Limited is a c.
 98% subsidiary of Falcon Oil & Gas Ltd.

-For further information on Falcon Oil & Gas Ltd. please visit www.falconoilandgas.com.
+For further information on Falcon Oil & Gas Ltd. Please visit www.falconoilandgas.com

-About Beetaloo Joint Venture (“BJV”) (EP 76, 98 and 117)
+About Beetaloo JV Partners (EP 76, 98 and 117)

 Company Interest

-Falcon Oil and Gas Australia Limited 22.5%
+Falcon Oil & Gas Australia Limited (Falcon Australia) 22.5%

 Total 100.0%